Classification of real Bott manifolds and acyclic digraphs

 A manifold $M$ is called a \emph{real Bott manifold} if there is a sequence of $\R P^1$ bundles

 such that for each $j\in \{1,2,\ldots,n\}$, $M_j\to M_{j-1}$ is the projective bundle of the Whitney sum of a real line bundle $L_{j-1}$ and the trivial real line bundle over $M_{j-1}$.
-The sequence \eqref{tower} is called a \emph{real Bott tower} of height $n$ and it is a real analogue of a Bott tower introduced by Grossberg and Karshon~\cite{gr-ka94}.
-A real Bott manifold naturally supports an action of an elementary abelian 2-group.
+The sequence \eqref{tower} is called a \emph{real Bott tower} of height $n$, and it is a real analogue of a Bott tower introduced by Grossberg and Karshon~\cite{gr-ka94}.
+A real Bott manifold naturally supports an action of an elementary abelian $2$-group.
 In fact, Kamishima and Masuda~\cite{ka-ma09} proved that a manifold is a real Bott manifold if and only if it is a real toric manifold admitting a flat riemannian metric invariant under the action.

 It is well known that real line bundles are classified by their first Stiefel-Whitney classes.
 With the binary field $\ZZ=\{0,1\}$, $H^1(M_{j-1};\ZZ)$ is isomorphic to $(\ZZ)^{j-1}$ through a canonical basis.
 Therefore the line bundle $L_{j-1}$ is determined by a vector $A_j$ in $(\ZZ)^{j-1}$.
-We regard $A_j$ as a column vector in $(\ZZ)^n$ by adding zero's and form a strictly upper triangular binary matrix $A$ of size $n$ by putting $A_j$ as the $j$-th column.
+By regarding $A_j$ as a column vector in $(\ZZ)^n$ by adding zeros, we obtain a strictly upper triangular $n\times n$ matrix $A$ whose $j$-th column vector is $A_j$.
 Since the real Bott manifold $M_n$ is determined by the matrix $A$, we may denote it by $M(A)$.